 A child living in such a restrictive environment quickly absorbs the wrong messages.
 They assume their desires are not relevant; they quickly conclude that they are not worthy of having their needs met.

-Today you are an adult who feel if people don’t approve of you, you will die.
+Today you are an adult who feels if people don’t approve of you, you will die.
 So you go all out to please them.
 And then console yourself with the hollow joy that comes with “surviving”.

 But are you really surviving?